jamiejamiebobamie/pegaFlashcards/notes_copy.md

-	used to find the most appropriate instance of a rule occurs whenever a rule is needed to accomplish processing of a case applies to most rules that are instances of classes derived from the abstract Rule- base class instances of the abstract Rule- base class
+	used to find the most appropriate instance of a rule occurs whenever a rule is needed to accomplish processing of a case applies to most rules that are instances of classes derived from the abstract Rule- base class Instances of the abstract Rule- base class
 	Case types (Rule-Obj-CaseType )
 	Properties (Rule-Obj-Property )
 	UI rules such as Sections (Rule-HTML-Section) and Harnesses (Rule-HTML-Harness) Declare expressions (Rule-Declare-Expression)
 	Data pages (Rule-Declare-Pages)
-rule resolution does not apply to
+Rule resolution does not apply to
-	instances of classes derived from Data-, System-, or Work- a rule's type
+	instances of classes derived from Data-, System-, or Work- A rule's type is defined by
-	defined by the class from which the rule is derived the Rules Cache
+	the class from which the rule is derived
-	helps ensure rule resolution operates efficiently
+The Rules Cache helps ensure
-	populated by a multiple-step process
+	rule resolution operates efficiently and is populated by a multiple-step process.
+The Rules Cache is part of
-	part of the rule resolution algorithm rule resolution algorithm
+	the rule resolution algorithm
+Rule resolution algorithm creates
-	creates a list of all rules that match the purpose of the rule in question to populate the rules cache all rule candidates marked as Not Available are discarded all rule candidates not in the operator's Ruleset list are discarded all rule candidates not defined in a class in the ancestor tree are discarded rank the remaining rule candidates (“winner” is chosen) remaining rule candidates are added to the Rules Cache If a rule is blocked
+	a list of all rules that match the purpose of the rule in question to populate the rules cache
+During the rule resolution algorithm, what rules are instantly discarded?
+	all rule candidates marked as Not Available all rule candidates not in the operator's Ruleset list all rule candidates not defined in a class in the ancestor tree If a rule is blocked
-	execution is halted, and an error message is added to the log file. if a user does not have the privileges required to run a rule Pega sends a message: “the rule is not authorized for execution.”
+	execution is halted, and an error message is added to the log file.
+If a user does not have the privileges required to run a rule
+	Pega sends a message: “the rule is not authorized for execution.”
-Availability of a rule:
+Availability of a rule is visible where?
-	visible on the rule form next to the rule name or description used to determine if a rule is available for use during rule resolution used to determine if you can view, copy, or edit a rule in Dev Studio.
+	on the rule form next to the rule name or description The availability of a rule is used to determine if a rule is available for use during rule resolution and if a rule can be viewed, copied, or edited in Dev Studio.
-Availability: Available:
+Rule Availability: Available
 	may be used
 	the default
 	can view, copy, edit, and execute
-Availability: Final:
+Rule Availability: Final
 	may be used
 	can view and execute
 	cannot be edited or copied
 	indicates may be changed in subsequent releases
-Availability: Not Available:
+Rule Availability: Not Available
 	may not be used
 	indicates to the algorithm to use the next-highest version can view, copy, edit
 	cannot execute
 	good for initial development: “allows you to save a rule without validation” (?)
-Availability: Blocked:
+Rule Availability: Blocked
 	may be used
 	can view, copy, edit
 	does not execute (is available)
 	if executed, execution is halted, and an error message is added to the log file.
-Availability: Withdrawn:
+Rule Availability: Withdrawn
 	may not be used
 	can view, copy, edit
 	does not execute
-	all rules that are in the same ruleset with an equal or lower version number and the same rule type and Apply to: class are hidden and no longer considered after Availability is checked during the rule resolution process. circumstancing
+	all rules that are in the same ruleset with an equal or lower version number and the same rule type and Apply to: class are hidden and no longer considered after Availability is checked during the rule resolution process.
-	a way of modeling complex exceptions by creating a variant of a rule allows you to customize the behavior of your application to address each exception condition you identify using a collection of targeted rules rather than one complex, difficult-to-maintain rule establishes a baseline for expected case behavior and adds variants to address exceptions to the behavior the goal of circumstancing
+Circumstancing is a way of modeling
+	complex exceptions by creating a variant of a rule Circumstancing allows you to
+	customize the behavior of your application to address each exception condition you identify using a collection of targeted rules rather than
+	one complex, difficult-to-maintain rule Circumstancing establishes what before specializing?
-	create a variant for each anticipated situation
+	A baseline rule for expected case behavior and then adds variants to address exceptions to the behavior The goal of circumstancing is to create a variant for each anticipated situation.
-To circumstance a rule:
+To circumstance a rule start by creating
-	start by creating a base rule to define the expected behavior then, identify any exceptions to the expected behavior the base rule is used if
+	a base rule to define the expected behavior then, then identify any exceptions to the expected behavior.
+The base rule is used if
-	a circumstanced version that is more appropriate can’t be found the circumstance template:
+	a circumstanced version that is more appropriate can’t be found.
+The circumstance template is
-	the rule that defines the properties used to determine if the circumstance is applicable a circumstance definition:
+	the rule that defines the properties used to determine if the circumstance is applicable.
-	defines the values for the circumstance template Queue processors:
+A circumstance definition defines the values for
+	the circumstance template.
+Queue processors do what?
-	queue objects and then process them if queued process fails, the queue entry goes into failure status.
+	Queue objects and then process them in background processing.
+If a queued process fails, the queue entry goes into
+	failure status.
 This indicates the process is broken.
 What happens to any any changes the process initiated?
 	They are reversed.
-the Queue processor landing page in Admin Studio does what
+The Queue processor landing page in Admin Studio does what
-	traces and monitors Queue Processor rules users with the SysAdmin4 role can do what and examine what can troubleshoot errors
+	traces and monitors Queue Processor rules
+Users with the SysAdmin4 role can do what and examine what
-	examine items in the Broken queue the job scheduler
+	can troubleshoot errors in the Queue processor landing page and examine items in the Broken queue.
+The job scheduler triggers what?
-	triggers items to process at pre-configured times does not queue items the Performance tool:
+	the processing of items at pre-configured times.
+It does not what?
+	Queue items.
+The Performance tool manages
-	manages statistic aggregation for job scheduler rules you can configure the ASYNCPROCESSOR requestor type to include an access group with access to the application the Queue processors page is used to trace, start and stop queue processors
+	statistic aggregation for job scheduler rules.
+You can configure the ASYNCPROCESSOR requestor type to include
+	an access group with access to the application.
+The Queue processors page is used to
+	trace, start and stop queue processors
 Tracing processes on the Queue processors page:
-	enables you to examine issues only while processes are running to start a processor trace:
+	enables you to examine issues only when?
+	While processes are running
-	In Admin Studio, click Resources > Queue processors On the row of the queue processor you want to trace, click the Actions menu icon to open the actions menu.
+To start a processor trace: In Admin Studio, click
+	Resources > Queue processors
+	On the row of the queue processor you want to trace, click the Actions menu icon to open the actions menu.
-	On the Actions menu, click Trace to begin the trace. what is written to log files:
+	On the Actions menu, click
+	Trace to begin the trace.
+What is written to log files?
 	errors
 	warnings
 	and other debug items